ualsg/ualsg.netlify.app/content/project/ogbd/index.md

 ### Adding a New Dataset

-More open government building data are getting added to this data repository as we expand our search.
+More open government building data are getting added to this index as we expand our search.
 If you'd like to contribute with new entries to enlarge our inventory, you are welcome to do so by filling the following [form](https://forms.gle/GVMUBgf3ntSViHK1A).
 Before doing so, please read the [inclusion criteria](#inclusion-criteria) above.